Who is Narendra Modi’s favourite person? This comedian has an answer

 In fact, FIRs have been filed against comedians to silence them.
 Obviously, when there are so many threats and restrictions making a mockery of "freedom of speech", comedians decided to find inspirations in other safe subjects.

 Ganguly's latest comedy skit has been already labelled as "courageous" because he has hilariously exposed our political class.
-Hope, right-groups and Modi bhakts don't take offence of Ganguly's jokes.
+Hope, right-wing groups and Modi bhakts don't take offence of Ganguly's jokes.
 We wish Ganguly all the best.

 In one of his funniest lines, the stand-up comedian tells us: "Modi ji's favourite person is Modi ji".
 Now, we won't bore you further, watch the video below and laugh out loud.
 And, yes, don't forget to wish Ganguly all the best (remember sedition law?).